yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

   - ...
 {% endhighlight %}

-Every user is specified as a URN, where his Github account number stays right after `urn:github:`.
-You can get your Github account number by logging into [www.rultor.com](https://www.rultor.com) and moving mouse over your name, at the top of the page.
+Every user is specified as a URN, where his GitHub account number stays right after `urn:github:`.
+You can get your GitHub account number by logging into [www.rultor.com](https://www.rultor.com) and moving mouse over your name, at the top of the page.